SONAR: Spectral-Contrastive Audio Residuals for Generalizable Deepfake Detection: XLSR Architecture Overview

 \begin{itemize} \item \textbf{Feature Encoder.} The input waveform $x \in \mathbb{R}^T$ is first passed through a series of temporal convolutional layers that output a latent representation:

 where $T' \ll T$ due to downsampling, and $d$ is the channel dimension.

 \item \textbf{Quantization Module (Pretraining Only).} A Gumbel-softmax quantizer maps $z$ to discrete latent codes $q(z)$ sampled from a learned codebook.
 This discrete representation is used as a target in contrastive learning.
 The quantization module is discarded after pretraining.
+The encoded sequence $z$ is fed into a multi-layer Transformer: